aldato/vagrant-rh-aap/README.md

 ## The Ansible Automation Platform Installer Collection

-Current the installer is not publically available in a way that can directly be installed via `ansible-galaxy`.
+Currently the installer is not pubickly available in a way that can directly be installed via `ansible-galaxy`.
 If you download and extract the online installer from Red Hat's web-site the collection can be re-packaged from there.